G-Houlmann/MAC_Labo1/README.md

 ## 3.2 Using different Analyzers

-All the indexes have been computed using an instance from `ClassicSimilarity`.
+All the indexes have been computed using an instance of `ClassicSimilarity`.

 > 2. Explain the difference of these five analyzers.